BostonGlobe/globe-graphic-template/README.md

 [How to add live reload](#live-reload)

 ### ai2html workflow
-To integrate ai2html output into this generator:
+To integrate ai2html output into this generator, first make sure to follow instructions in [Setup project](#Setup-project)
 - Move your `.ai` file to the `src` folder and call it `online.ai`.

 Every time you run the **ai2html** script: